 Contact us or click on the links below to learn more about the free workshops, site visits, professional and technical assistance available through this voluntary program.

 Learn how to live with the coast, and its natural processes and habitats while protecting your investment in your property.
-Workshop dates and registration information will be updated in June and July 2017.
+Workshop dates and registration information will be updated Summer 2020.

 Workshop topics include:

 - How to manage beach and bluff erosion